amazon-ion/ion-docs/_books/ion-1-1/src/macros/defining_macros.md

 ### Template definition language (TDL)

-The macro's _template_ is a single Ion value that defines how a reader should expand invovations of the macro.
+The macro's _template_ is a single Ion value that defines how a reader should expand invocations of the macro.
 Ion 1.1 introduces a template definition language (TDL) to express this process in terms of the macro's parameters.
 TDL is a small language with only a few constructs.